JosephKemper/1000-Days-of-Code-Challenge/100 Days of Code Part 4.md

 ### Thursday, 25 January, 2024

 As result of talking with a friend, I added another feature I want to include in my project, specifically analytics technology that will let the program better forecast how long it will take to complete a task using data collected from past jobs completed by an individual.
 I also want to make versions of this data available to everyone, with the specific goal of encouraging growth opportunities.
 I realize this is already a huge project, but I really don't care, I am having fun with it, and I know I will learn a lot when I move from the planning to the programming stages.

+# Day 440
+### Friday, 26 January, 2024

+I am about half done with fleshing out the details for the features I plan to include in my project management app.
+From there, I will start planning out the classes and and from there, will start to actually build the program.